How we can help

 This largely depends on whether your car is owned or on Hire Purchase, its value, and how alternative travel arrangements would impact on your family budget.
 The key to a successful Trust Deed proposal is to strike the correct balance between your interest in retaining your car and the financial return to creditors our proposals are structured with that in mind.

 Your trustee will expect to be paid a fixed administration fee and an additional fee based on a percentage of funds collected during the trust deed, for the work done in administering your trust deed.
-Once the trustee’s fixed fee has been set it may only be increased with the consent of creditors or and then by the Accountant in Bankruptcy.
+Once the trustee’s fixed fee has been set it may only be increased with the consent of creditors or by the Accountant in Bankruptcy.
 Your trustee will be paid before any money is available to repay your creditors.
-Typically these are £2,500 fixed fee together with 20% of contributions/asset realisations.

 a fresh start